EP335: How to Handle Inflation and Pricing Without Creating Price Resistance

 So, I would invite you to consider that you are not being rejected.

 Someone might object to the price or material, but that's just feedback.
 Use that to dial in to find where that happy medium is between what the market wants and what you can offer.
 Find the way to build a lot of desire from the market you want to have.

 Don’t Shortchange Yourself

-And you have to remember that you need to pay yourself a salary.
-You need to compensate and reward yourself for the work and effort you're putting in.
+Finally, remember that you need to pay yourself a salary.
+You need to compensate yourself for the work and effort you're putting in.
 Don't shortchange yourself.

 And finally, you have to overcome limiting beliefs because your belief systems ultimately shape your external reality.